stagvant/ERDBG/README.md

 without get interrupted by a boss or a mob this thought has a side effect\
 as your stamina will never go down, mind you this will benefit your steed.

-## RemoDebug function
+## RemoDebugPause function

-With RemoDebug you can pause cutscenes at will by pressing cross.
+Pauses cutscenes by pressing the cross button.

 ## Known Bugs and Issues

-For an unknown reason RemoDebug doesn't work properly on retail version 1.00.0.\
+For an unknown reason RemoDebugPause doesn't work properly on retail version 1.00.0.\
 TopMenuDebug doesn't work on versions higher than 1.03.2 related to the constructor.\
-Although you have full freedom where you can fast travel to I strongly advise of using it\
+Although you have full freedom where you can fast travel to I strongly advise of wise\
-wisely as there are some serious bugs if you teleport from the very start of the game.\
+usage as there are some serious bugs if you teleport from the very start of the game.
-Also do not fast travel to catacombs because you will get trapped if an area boss exists.

 ## Requirements